DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - Risk analysis is performed to provide upper management with the details necessary to decide which risks should be mitigated, which should be transferred, which should be deterred, which should be avoided, and which should be accepted
   - Effective risk communication and reporting should be clear, timely, and consistent.
   - An **Enterprise Risk Management** (ERM) program can be evaluated using an RMM
-  - **Risk Maturity Model (RMM)**: assesses the key indicators and activities of a mature, sustainable, and repeatable risk management process, typically relating the assessment of risk maturity against a five-level model such as:
+  - **Risk Maturity Model (RMM)**: 🟡APDIO.
+RMM assesses the key indicators and activities of a mature, sustainable, and repeatable risk management process, typically relating the assessment of risk maturity against a five-level model such as:
-    - **Ad hoc**: a chaotic starting point from which all orgs initiate risk management
+    - **🔢Ad hoc**: a chaotic starting point from which all orgs initiate risk management
-    - **Preliminary**: loose attempts are made to follow risk management processes, but each department may perform risk assessment uniquely
+    - **🔢Preliminary**: loose attempts are made to follow risk management processes, but each department may perform risk assessment uniquely
-    - **Defined**: a common or standardized risk framework is adopted organization-wide
+    - **🔢Defined**: a common or standardized risk framework is adopted organization-wide
-    - **Integrated**: risk management operations are integrated into business processes, metrics are used to gather effectiveness data, and risk is considered an element in business strategy decisions
+    - **🔢Integrated**: risk management operations are integrated into business processes, metrics are used to gather effectiveness data, and risk is considered an element in business strategy decisions
-    - **Optimized**: risk management focuses on achieving objectives rather than just reacting to external threats; increased strategic planning is geared toward business success rather than just avoiding incidents; and lessons learned are re-integrated into the risk management process
+    - **🔢Optimized**: risk management focuses on achieving objectives rather than just reacting to external threats; increased strategic planning is geared toward business success rather than just avoiding incidents; and lessons learned are re-integrated into the risk management process
 - 1.10.10 Risk frameworks **Focuses on the 📝WHY**
   - A risk framework is a guide or recipe for how risk is to be accessed, resolved, and monitored
   - provide a structured approach to identifying, assessing, prioritizing and manging risk to guide decision making